patrykga/aks_workshop/README.md

 #### Azure

-We need to login to Azure
+We need to login to Azure:
 ```
 az login
 ```
-To setup current subscription if you have more then one (especially other is client sub ;))
+To setup current subscription if you have more then one:
 ```
 az account set -s SUBSCRIPTION_ID
 ```
-Create new Resource Group
+Create new Resource Group:
 ```
 az group create --name WorkshopCube --location northeurope
 ```